 Specific districts where permitted.
-STRU use meeting the definition of either Home-Share Rental Unit, Limited-Share Rental Unit or Owner-Adjacent Unit shall be permitted by special permit right solely in accordance with this Section V-G and within the R-2, R-3, B-2, B-3 zoning districts.
+STRU use meeting the definition of either Home-Share Rental Unit, Limited-Share Rental Unit, or Owner-Adjacent Rental Unit may be permitted by special permit from the Zoning Board of Appeal solely within the HSR-A, HSR-B, R-1, R-2, R-3, B-1, B-2, and B-3 zoning districts, in accordance with this Section V-G. All STRU special permits shall lapse automatically after a period of three (3) years, shall be personal to the applicant, shall not be transferable, and shall not run with the land.
+In this context, “personal to the applicant” means that the special permit shall lapse sooner than the normal three-year duration if the applicant ceases to have a substantial ownership and use interest, direct or beneficial, in the STRU.